 Silicons build up in the hair leaving it dull and wearing it down.
 They are not easy to wash out leaving the hair straw-like.
 Curly hair is usually dry anyway, silicons make it even drier.
 There are some silicons however that are water soluble – usually prefixed with PEG – that are therefore suitable to use.

 I try keep my routine really simple and these are the products that are working for me.
-I wash my hair with Palmer’s Coconut Oil Repairing Shampoo, (skip this step if you want to follow the method strictly) and then condition it with Shea Moisture Raw Shea conditioner.
-So far this has been the most amazing conditioner for my hair, but unfortunately it seems to be out of stock everywhere at the moment and in the meantime I’m using this alternative from the same range Shea Moisture Coconut & Hibiscus Curl & shine conditioner .
+I cowash my hair with either Garnier Ultimate Blends Almond Milk Conditioner or with Shea Moisture Raw Shea conditioner.
+So far the latter has been the most amazing conditioner for my hair, but unfortunately it seems to be out of stock everywhere at the moment and in the meantime I’m using this alternative from the same range Shea Moisture Coconut & Hibiscus Curl & shine conditioner .

 I use a lot of conditioner and spend a bit of time scrunching it out to make sure it’s all soaked in by the hair.
 This is what the curly girl method calls “squish to condish”.
-I then either rinse it completely or leave a little bit of in and add a small amount of OGX Moroccan Curling Perfection Defining Cream and wrap my hair in a microfiber towel.
-I’ve noticde that the longer I leave the defining cream on, the better it is for my curls so I try to wash my hair in the evenings and leave it on for a couple of hours.
+I then either rinse it completely or leave a little bit of in and wrap my hair in a microfiber towel.
 I then add John Frieda Frizz Ease Curl Reviver Mousse and dry it upside down using a diffuser on low heat and scrunching it.